STRUCTURE

 THEATRE GAMES

 The lesson begins with a theatre game.
-There are sixteen games to choose from in Theatre Games
+There are sixteen games to choose from in the Theatre Games link.

 The Mediator

-The first game is by Augusto Boal, arguably the most important of all, where participants act out the Bully, the Victim, and the Mediator.
+The first game on the list is by Augusto Boal, arguably the most important of all, where participants act out the Bully, the Victim, and the Mediator.
 Which of the three would you rather be?
-I'd have students do this often during the year, followed by improvisations.
+I'd have students do this often during the year followed by improvisations.
 In how many ways can one react to a conflict?

 _________________________